 Beach Club Marketplace serves breakfast, lunch, and dinner and is usually open from 7:00 a.m. until 11:00 p.m.
 You can preview their menu here on Disney’s site.

-Several sandwiches are made to order, and a few different pasta options are available.
-I recommend staying clear of the premade sandwiches.
+Several of the sandwiches are made to order, and a few different pasta options are available.
+I recommend staying clear of premade sandwiches.

 Additionally, you can order Mickey waffles for breakfast here, among other things.

 Outside the main entrance, there are usually a few tables and chairs.
 A patio across the walkway provides plenty of space for outdoor dining.
 Or you could enjoy your meal inside the Solarium, which is nearby.